Getting Started with spaCy

 Visualization

-spaCy comes with a built-in visualizer called displaCy.
-We can use it to visualize a dependency parse or named entities in a browser or a Jupyter notebook.
+spaCy includes a built-in visualizer called displaCy.
+You can use it to visualize a dependency parse or named entities in a browser or Jupyter notebook.

-You can pass a Doc or a list of Doc objects to displaCy and run displacy.serve to run the web server, or displacy.render to generate the raw markup.
+Pass a Doc or a list of Doc objects to displaCy and call displacy.serve to run the web server, or displacy.render to generate the raw markup.

 from spacy import displacy